BasilBarnabyCa/asp-mvc-project-setup-vscode-instructions/README.md

 Follow this guide to create a new ASP.NET MVC project using VSCode.
 We'll also use the ASPNET CodeGenerator package and configure the Entity Framework to use MySQL.
+(Courtesy of Shaun McKinnon)